yankai1996/Negotiation-Website/README.md

 * Login/logout for the instructor and participants
 * The instructor can view/add/delete games
-* The instructor can add participants
+* The instructor can add pairs of participants
-* Automatically pair participants
+* Automatically assign games to new added pairs, and vice versa
-* The instructor can modify each pair by assigning/removing games
+* Basic connection between participants and the server